KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 6, Summary.md

 *In this [series of 5 articles](index.md) I show the added value of putting images and metadata of [digitised collection highlights](https://www.kb.nl/galerij/digitale-topstukken) of the KB, national library of the Netherlands, into the Wikimedia infrastructure.
 By putting our collection highlights into Wikidata, Wikimedia Commons and Wikipedia, dozens of new functionalities have been added.
 As a result of Wikifying this collection, you can now do things with these highlights that were not possible before.*

 ## [Part 1, Introduction](Part%201%2C%20Introduction.html)
+Short intro to this section...
 <kbd><img src="images/image-p1-022.png" height="220"/></kbd><kbd><img src="images/image-p1-023.png" height="220"/></kbd><kbd><img src="images/image-p1-024.png" height="220"/></kbd>

 <kbd><img src="images/image-p1-020.png" height="300" align="left"/></kbd><kbd><img src="images/image-p1-025.png" height="300" align="left"/></kbd>

 ## [Part 2, Overviews of all highlights](Part%202%2C%20Overviews%20of%20all%20highlights.html)
+Short intro to this section...
 1) A [thumbnail gallery](https://nl.wikipedia.org/wiki/Wikipedia:GLAM/Koninklijke_Bibliotheek_en_Nationaal_Archief/Topstukken/Galerij) for all highlights <br/>
 2) A [visual gallery page](https://commons.wikimedia.org/wiki/Collection_highlights_of_Koninklijke_Bibliotheek) with 6 previews for each highlight<br/>
 3) An overview of highlights [grouped by type/sort](https://nl.wikipedia.org/wiki/Wikipedia:GLAM/Koninklijke_Bibliotheek_en_Nationaal_Archief/Topstukken/Type)<br/>